growthbook/growthbook/CONTRIBUTING.md

 Interested in making Growth Book better?
 So are we!
 This guide should help get you setup with a local development environment so you can make changes, create PRs, and get your code merged.

+If you just want to contribute a client library in a new language and not make changes to the app itself, you can skip the instructions here and view https://docs.growthbook.io/lib/build-your-own instead.

 ## Requirements

 - MacOS or Linux (Windows may work too, but we haven't tested it)